 In 1987, CHEN assumed the position of conductor of the Central Philharmonic Orchestra of China and led it on a historic tour covering 24 cities in the United States, including New York, Washington D.C., Chicago, Detroit, San Francisco, and Los Angeles.
 He also led more than a dozen of orchestral tours in Europe, America and Asia with the Central Philharmonic Orchestra of China, China National Symphony Orchestra, Shanghai Philharmonic Orchestra, China Youth Symphony Orchestra, Budapest Philharmonic Orchestra, Hamburg Youth Orchestra and Incheon Philharmonic Orchestra of S. Korea.

 Since 1980s, CHEN has been the Conductor of the Central Philharmonic Orchestra of China, Music Director of the Wichita Symphony Orchestra, and Music Director of the Rhode Island Philharmonic Orchestra.
-Chen was the founding Artistic Director of China National Symphony Orchestra in 1996.
+CHEN was the founding Artistic Director of China National Symphony Orchestra in 1996.
 He has also been the Music Director of UNAM Philharmonic Orchestra in Mexico City, Artistic Director of Shanghai Philharmonic Orchestra, and Music Director of Incheon Philharmonic Orchestra of S. Korea.

 CHEN is a much sought-after musician and has been invited to be guest conductor of several dozens of orchestras around the world.
 He also has been invited as the jury member of many international musical competitions.
 Maestro CHEN’s art of conducting has won praises from the audience and musicians wherever he works.
-The persistent enthusiasm to introduce and promote Chinese symphonic music and young musical talents to the world made him a respected and welcome musical figure worldwide.
+The persistent enthusiasm to introduce and promote Chinese symphonic music and young musical talents to the world made him a respected and welcomed musical figure worldwide.
 What’s more, he is committed to promoting extensively symphonic music in China and now also works as the Artistic Director of Guiyang Symphony Orchestra.

 WHAT'S ON

-CALENDAR Full CalendarSeason Brochure
+CALENDAR Full Calendar

 GENREOperaConcertDance & BalletTheatreChinese Traditional Opera